PlayGotm/GDGotm/README.md

 The 'real' API calls are only available when running the game live on gotm.io.

 ## Installation
 Add Gotm.gd to your autoloads at "Project Settings -> AutoLoad".
-Do change the name from "Gotm".
+Make sure the global autoload is named "Gotm".
+It must be named "Gotm" for it to work.